-So many delicious meals, so many remarkable experiences, I filled my journal with the savory details of every one of them.
+Embarking on what I now call my Goodfellas Tour, I traveled the boroughs of New York City in search of la migliore cucina Italiana.
+I ventured to Brooklyn to eat Risotto alla Pescatore at Osteria Brincello; I took the A train up to The Bronx to eat Arancini Margherita at La Bottega da Nello; and I toured the Lower East Side to eat Bucatini con le Sarde at Il Caminetto.
+As each culinary adventure unfolded, I filled my journal with the savory details of every one of them.
 Among the many memories I have, there was one restaurant, and one meal in particular, that deserves honorable mention: Trattoria Simoni and their sublime Ravioli ai Funghi.
-A beautifully hand made pasta stuffed with portobello mushrooms and mascarpone cheese, these epicurean angels were then delicately placed on a glistening pool of creamy rosemary garlic sauce and topped with a shaving of truffles.
+A beautifully handmade pasta stuffed with portobello mushrooms and mascarpone cheese, these epicurean angels were then delicately placed on a glistening pool of creamy rosemary garlic sauce and topped with a shaving of truffles.
 A meal I can say with longing was as close to sex on a fork as you can get.

-My frequent trips back to Trattoria Simoni awarded me the distinction of becoming part of their restaurant family where Sofia would ask me "Perche mangiare da sola?"
-(Why are you eating alone?)
-This was quickly remedied by seating me with other family members so that we could "mangiare insieme".
-The Italians are a social people by nature and dinner conversations were typically friendly and often times hilariously ribald.
-Not only did I eventually learn that Signore Gotti was indeed the infamous Teflon Don, but I also accumulated a collection of really good dirty jokes.
-Other times, Sofia would pair me with a lone diner visiting from Italy who spoke very little English.
-The experience of playing the role of the village idiot while trying to have conversations that were beyond my vocabulary skills was never more acutely felt than when I described celebrating Easter as "the man who died on two sticks of wood”.
+My frequent trips back to Trattoria Simoni awarded me the honor of Sofia greeting me in the dining room and then bluntly asking me "Perche mangiare da sola?".
+My aloneness was then quickly remedied by seating me with other family members so that we could "mangiare insieme".
+Often times Sofia paired me with visitors from Italy who spoke very little English and where I would play the role of the village idiot trying to have conversations that were beyond my vocabulary skills.
+This was never more acutely felt than when I found myself describing Easter as the holiday for “the man who died on two sticks of wood”.
 During the course of one such convoluted conversation, and a lot of chianti, I may have actually told one of Sofia's befuddled cousins that I was a taxidermist who had an extensive collection of bats.
 Or something equally absurd.

-Occasionally, the chianti would also make its rounds into Luciano's glass where he would sit down with the customers to enjoy a bit of "chiacchierare".
+Occasionally, the chianti would find it's way into Luciano's glass and put him in the mood to sit down with the customers to enjoy a bit of "chiacchierare".
 More often than not this would amiably go unmentioned by Sofia, but every now and then she'd drop a comment under her breath, and then the both of them would entertain us with a mixture of good natured banter and an ongoing argument over the division of labor that either ended up with Luciano patting Sofia on the behind, or with Sofia making colorful barbs on the character of men.
 In either case, it was always a rich resource of new Italian vocabulary words.